ianheggie/geocoder2/README.md

 Use Outside of Rails
 --------------------

-You can use Geocoder outside of Rails by calling the `Geocoder.search` method:
+You can use Geocoder2 outside of Rails by calling the `Geocoder2.search` method:

-    results = Geocoder.search("McCarren Park, Brooklyn, NY")
+    results = Geocoder2.search("McCarren Park, Brooklyn, NY")

-This returns an array of `Geocoder::Result` objects with all data provided by the geocoding service.
+This returns an array of `Geocoder2::Result` objects with all data provided by the geocoding service.

-Testing Apps that Use Geocoder
+Testing Apps that Use Geocoder2
 ------------------------------

-When writing tests for an app that uses Geocoder it may be useful to avoid network calls and have Geocoder return consistent, configurable results.
+When writing tests for an app that uses Geocoder2 it may be useful to avoid network calls and have Geocoder2 return consistent, configurable results.
 To do this, configure and use the `:test` lookup.
 For example:

-    Geocoder.configure(:lookup => :test)
+    Geocoder2.configure(:lookup => :test)

-    Geocoder::Lookup::Test.add_stub(
+    Geocoder2::Lookup::Test.add_stub(
       "New York, NY", [
         {
           'latitude'     => 40.7143528,